Skip to main content

 Situation

-There are no severe weather events affecting the Waikato region.
+There are no severe Watches or Warnings for the Waikato region.

-Please keep up-to-date with the current weather and messages from local civil defence.
+Please keep up to date with the current MetService weather forecasts and messages from local civil defence.
+The MetService weather app will notify you of severe weather alerts for your area.

 Visit our Environmental Data Hub for the latest river level and rainfall accumulations.